wknapik/vpnfailsafe/README.md

 Dependencies are minimal (listed in the PKGBUILD file).
 One assumption is that the VPN server will push at least one DNS to the client.

-`vpnfailsafe` has been tested on Linux, with tun-device-based VPNs (IP encapsulation) in all topologies supported by OpenVPN.
+`vpnfailsafe` has been tested on Linux, with both tun and tap devices, in all topologies supported by OpenVPN.

 There is no ipv6 support.